magiclite/Citi-Bike/README.md

 ●	Blue bubbles show frequency of users ending their trips at the station

-●	Size of bubbles is proportional to frequency of usage at each station (i.e. larger yellow bubbles at a station mean more users start their trips)
+●	Size of bubbles is proportional to frequency of usage at each station (i.e. larger yellow bubbles at a station mean more users start their trips at the station)

 ●	The snapshots were generated at each hour (i.e. snapshot at 9am show frequency of trips taken at each station between 9am and 10am)